What are coroners and why are they involved?

 When is a death reported to a coroner?

 Registrars of Births and Deaths, doctors or the police report deaths to a coroner.
-Circumstance where it appears that:
+Circumstances where it appears that:

 - No doctor attended the deceased during his or her last illness.